 “…and that’s why we use the King James Version.”
-Sunny concludes, almost out of breath after a five-minute pseudohistory, adjective-rich lecture.
+Sunny concludes, almost out of breath from his fifteen-minute, pseudo-historical, adjective-rich lecture.
 Honestly, I’ve never heard the word ‘infallible’ used so often.
 “If you want, there are other translations, but they just aren’t the same to me.”

-I eye him in the rearview mirror, rubbing his close buzz cut.
+I eye him in the rear-view mirror, rubbing his close buzz cut.
 Sweat covers the front of his faded, once black shirt.
 With the breeze flowing through my open window, the raw stink of his armpits is slightly more bearable than before.

 “You should come visit us; Sunday mornings at ten, Sunday nights at six and Wednesday nights at seven.”
 Sunny grimaces at a passing jogger, his nose wrinkling at the sight of skin tight black leggings and a heaving sports bra.

 “I’ll have to do that sometime.”
-Morgan points left, and I steer her 72′ Cornet down Grover Street, being careful not to break 35mph.
+Morgan points left, and I steer her 72′ dumpster green Cornet down Grover Street, being careful not to break 35 mph.
 I’m already overdue for my license, so Dad’s promised his unemployed eldest daughter twenty dollars a lesson to get me mobile.
 Not bad, she just has to endure seeing Greenville in slow motion a few afternoons a week.
 Sunny being with us is just a happenstance-one June owes me for.
 She said she needed some alone time and when asked if Sunny could ride along, Morgan only shrugged.

 “Have we missed anything?”
 I ask.

 “Nothing.
 This book is the same as when I took it, none of this crap changes.”
 She tosses the manual onto the dash and leans her head out the window.
-Her green Cornet (a present from Paw Paw before he died, worked on and reinforced through many long nights in his garage) is a tank with an all-metal body and heavy chrome bumper.
-But it doesn’t have working AC and it’s AM radio can only receive cattle auctions out of Brannon, so Morgan has spent most of the afternoon with her blonde hair blowing in the wind.
+Her Cornet (a present from Paw Paw on her sixteenth birthday) is a tank with an all-metal body and heavy chrome plated bumper.
+But it doesn’t have working AC and its AM radio can only receive cattle auctions out of Brannon, so Morgan has spent most of the afternoon with her blonde hair blowing in the wind.

 “What school do you go to?”
 This is Sunny’s twentieth question since we picked him up an hour ago, the first not involving Jesus in some way.